 Like any other Italian city, Venice is also a treasure chest of art, architecture, and culture.
 While I will give you a list of the most famous places to see, I will suggest picking what interest you most because visiting the popular places will take a chunk of your time due to long lines.

-After your stroll through cramped alleyways of the city, Piazza San Marco may feel like a large breath of space.
-It’s the largest and most important square in Venice and you will find it jam-packed with tourists during the day time.
-It has long been popular as a meeting point for the locals and the tourists.
+After your stroll through the cramped alleyways of the city, Piazza San Marco may feel like a large breath of space.
+It’s the largest and most important square in Venice.
+And you will find it jam-packed with tourists during the daytime.
+It has long been popular as a meeting point for locals and tourists.

-The basilica holds a rich collection of carpets, tapestries, painting, sculptures some of them were brought back from Constantinople after its fall
+The basilica holds a rich collection of carpets, tapestries, paintings, and sculptures.
+Some of them were brought back from Constantinople after its fall

 But then again, it’s crowded.
-You can get a guided tour which will take you all around St.Mark’s square with skip the line tickets.
-They may be slightly expensive but it will save you a lot of time.
+You can get a guided tour which will take you all around St.Mark’s square with skip-the-line tickets.
+They may be slightly expensive but they will save you a lot of time.

 If you want to understand the prosperity of any place in Italy, look at the ceilings.
 Another beloved palace of the Venetians is that of Doge’s or Duke’s.
 It clearly shows how bountiful and wealthy Venice was at one point in time.

-There are humongous rooms with gold decorative ornamentation and frescoes done by the most famous of Venetian artists.
-Take either a guided tour or an audio guide to understand more behind the scenes or it may just turn into a photo-clicking experience.
+There are humongous rooms with gold decorative ornamentation and frescoes done by the most famous Venetian artists.
+Take either a guided tour or an audio guide to understand more behind the scenes.
+Or it may just turn into a photo-clicking experience.

 You will anyway end up crossing the Rialto Bridge if you are taking a tour on foot since it’s the only way you can cross to the other side of the great canal.

-It’s a 400-year-old bridge and huge in size which gives you a lovely view of the Great Canal as you stand right above it.
+It’s a 400-year-old bridge and is huge in size.
+It gives you a lovely view of the Great Canal as you stand right above it.
 There are lines of shops on the inner side of the bridge.
 I will suggest you avoid shopping from here as the products are usually overpriced.

-The bridge is usually very crowded so if you want a really great view comes early morning before 7 am to have the place to yourself
+The bridge is usually very crowded so if you want a really great view come early morning before 7 am to have the place to yourself

-If you are actually getting up early to see the Rialto Bridge club it with the local market of Rialto.
-The market is a great place to see the everyday life of Venice with amazing seafood, fresh fruits, and vegetables up for grab.
+If you are actually getting up early to see the Rialto Bridge club it is with the local market of Rialto.
+The market is a great place to see the everyday life of Venice.
+There is amazing seafood, fresh fruits, and vegetables up for grabs.
 The market is only open till 2 pm so keep a close watch on the time.

-If you are in Murano you should visit the glass blowing factory.
+If you are in Murano you should visit the glass-blowing factory.
 You can see the local craftsmen make lovely articles.
-You can also purchase from there is you want something from Venice.
+You can also purchase from there if you want something from Venice.
 Shops outside may have a lot of knock-offs from China.
 You can take a waterbus from St.Mark square’s stop S.Zaccaria for 6.5 Euros to reach Murano.

 Burano is another small fishing town near Venice.
 It has become so famous on the internet because of its brightly coloured houses.
 Each house in Burano is in different colour like bright yellow, red, green, purple, orange, blue and so many more.